wp-plugins/woocommerce-delivery-notes/readme.txt

 * Fix - Check protocol of email permalinks
 * Fix - Show preview links on the settings page
+* Fix - Consistent privileges for users with admin access

 = 4.1.4 =